 The study programme must be tailored to the prior attainment of each student, have clear study and/or employment goals reflecting the student’s prior attainment, show progression in learning, and should include:

 - maths and English for students who have not achieved grade 9 to 4, A*-C GCSE in these subjects by age 16

 Most study programmes have a core aim.
 The core aim of a study programme is either a substantial qualification which can be academic or vocational, or work experience.
 It will usually be the component with the largest amount of timetabled activity associated with it.
 Study programmes can only have one core aim at a time.
 Core aims are an essential part of the funding allocations calculation.

-- national funding rate per student
+- funding rate per student (dependent on funding band)

 - retention factor